Iterators

 Iterators are value types: calling .next() returns a new iterator and the original is unchanged.
 Streams are stateful: each chunk consumed advances the stream permanently.

 See Types for stream type signatures and chunk semantics.
-See Collections for how each, map, filter, and fold behave on streams.
+See Collections for how seq, fan, filter, fold, and acc behave on streams.

 Custom Iterators